victoriadrake/victoriadrake.github.io/content/posts/20201214-how-to-write-good-docs/index.md

 Software projects are made up of a lot more than just their code.
 To best set up your future self for success, document all the things!
 Whether it’s a process you’ve established, Infrastructure as Code, or a fleeting future roadmap idea — write it down!
 Future you will thank you for it.

 If you enjoyed this post, there's a lot more where that came from!
-I write about computing, cybersecurity, and leading great technical teams.
-[You can subscribe](/) to see new articles first.
+I write about developer ergonomics for high-performing teams and building beautiful, maintainable software in the age of AI.
+You can subscribe below to see new posts first.

+{{< subscribe >}}